esphome/esphome-docs/components/fan/index.rst

 ``fan.on_speed_set`` Trigger
 ****************************************************

 This trigger is activated each time the fan speed is changed.
-Itwill fire when the speed is either set via API e.g. in Home Assstant or locally by an automation or a lambda function.
+It will fire when the speed is either set via API e.g. in Home Assistant or locally by an automation or a lambda function.

 .. code-block:: yaml